Global Financial Crimes Policy Statement

 - Designated persons responsible for the implementation and monitoring of the program, including a Global Head of AML/CFT and dedicated AML/CFT officers in each country of operation;

-- Periodic AML/CFT risk assessments covering the Bank's customers, products and services, and geographies and related controls;
+- Annual AML/CFT risk assessments covering the Bank's customers, products and services, and geographies and related controls;

-- Know-your-customer processes that require identification and appropriate verification of customer identities (including identification of ultimate beneficial owners), customer screening, customer due diligence, enhanced due diligence, customer acceptance/rejection, and customer reviews;
+- KYC processes that require identification and appropriate verification of customer identities (including identification of ultimate beneficial owners), customer screening, customer due diligence, enhanced due diligence, customer acceptance/rejection, and customer reviews;

 - Transaction monitoring systems and processes designed to detect unusual and potentially suspicious activity;